it-dkt/avg.NET/README.md

 ### EVENT column
 The column EVENT is the name of Javascript function should be executed when the message is shown.
-If the EVENT column has the value 'getCommands', and the message is shown, the Javascript code 'getCommands()' needs to be resolved by the browser's Javascript runtime.
+If the EVENT column has the value 'getCommands', and the message is shown, the Javascript code *getCommands()* needs to be resolved by the browser's Javascript runtime.
 So, the function need to be defined in the *avg.js* or in the scene specific .js file in the *scene-js* folder.
 (The function 'getCommands()' is defined in *avg.js*, so it doesn't need specific .js file.)